pvaret/SunsetSettings/docs/source/usage.rst

 A Key that does not have a value set on it, but has a parent, returns its parent's value instead of its default.

-A Bundle's behavior does not change when it has a parent.
-Giving it a parent only recursively sets up inheritance for the Bundles, Lists and Keys held in that Bundle.
+A Bunch's behavior does not change when it has a parent.
+Giving it a parent only recursively sets up inheritance for the Bunches, Lists and Keys held in that Bunch.

 A List's behavior does not change when it has a parent except for the :meth:`~sunset.List.iter()` method.
 This method return an iterator on the List's